jiwonyangg/DMS1_Blog/posts/week10_session2-2.md

 ## Refined Artist Biography
 Hi I’m Jiwon, pronounced letter “G” and number “1”!
 I’m an aspiring UI/UX designer, an ordinary student who swapped out pipettes for digital eyedroppers.
 I focus on 2D environments, making visuals that fit the rules, while keeping my flair for details.
 My inspiration draws from what I want to change, what I feel could be improved.
 So join me as I grow my drafts, one pixel at a time!

-## Elements for Blog
-- what i want to add for the blog
-- what colours